stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 Scrubbing
 =========

-In addition to making multiple copies of objects, Ceph ensures data integrity by scrubbing placement groups.
-Ceph scrubbing is analogous to ``fsck`` on the object storage layer.
-For each placement group, Ceph generates a catalog of all objects and compares each primary object and its replicas to ensure that no objects are missing or mismatched.
+In addition to making multiple copies of objects, Stone ensures data integrity by scrubbing placement groups.
+Stone scrubbing is analogous to ``fsck`` on the object storage layer.
+For each placement group, Stone generates a catalog of all objects and compares each primary object and its replicas to ensure that no objects are missing or mismatched.
 Light scrubbing (daily) checks the object size and attributes.
 Deep scrubbing (weekly) reads the data and uses checksums